- About HCCC

-Hudson County Community College is honored to be able to provide educational opportunities and services to the women and men who serve and have served the United States as members of our armed forces.
-Assistance to service members is available through the College’s Certifying Official, who provides information about taking courses at the College, and who helps in applying for benefits, certifying enrollment, and maintaining accurate student-status records.
-The HCCC Veterans Certifying Official may also refer service members pursuing their education here to the College’s many counseling and advisement departments.
+Hudson County Community College is honored to provide educational opportunities and services to the women and men who serve and have served in the United States armed forces.
+Assistance to service members is available through the college’s Veterans Certifying Official, who provides information about taking courses at the college, and who helps in applying for benefits, certifying enrollment, and maintaining accurate student-status records.
+The HCCC Veterans Certifying Official may also refer student service members to the College’s many counseling and advisement departments.

-In order to receive credit for benefits, veterans must supply the HCCC Veterans Certifying Official with proper documentation.
+In order to receive benefits, veterans must supply the HCCC Veterans Certifying Official with proper documentation.

-By following these steps, you’ll be on your way to achieving your goals as a HCCC Veteran Student.
+By following these steps, you’ll be on your way to achieving your goals as an HCCC Veteran Student.

 You have several choices.
 The fastest way is to apply online.
-You can also download a form in Arabic or Spanish.
-If you download a form, print it out, and send it to the Enrollment Services office.
+You can also download a form in Spanish.
+If you download a form, print it out, and send it to or drop it off to the Enrollment Services office.

 Note: The $25 application fee is waived for veterans.
 Contact email@example.com for the promo code.